Qwant/kartotherian_docker/README.md

 If you have forwarded the port, you can check the tile generation at `http://localhost:16534/jobs` and check a vector tile based map on `http://localhost:8585`

+### Updating tiles

+During the initial creation of the PG database, state and configuration files is initialized in the `update_tiles_data` volume from the .pbf metadata.
+To launch the tiles update, run the `update` container (defined in "update-compose.yml"):

+`docker-compose -f docker-compose.yml -f update-compose.yml run --rm update`

+With this script:
+ * osmosis will fetch latest changes from openstreetmap.org
+ * imposm will apply these changes in the pg databse, and write a file with expired tiles
+ * tilerator jobs will be created to generate new tiles

 ## archi

 The tile server architecture can be seen at [QwantMaps](https://github.com/QwantResearch/qwantmaps#global-picture)